alekseinovikov/KBench/README.md

 KBench

-Simple Web Benchmark to test your servers
+Simple Web Benchmark to test your servers based on Ktor CIO Client